todx0/chatbot/README.md

 - `chatCommands`: Enable or disable specific commands by setting them to true or false.
 - `maxHistoryLength`: Set the maximum length of chat history passed to the bot.
 Longer histories result in more expensive API calls.

 ## Usage

 ### Always Replies:

 When you reply to the bot's message, it will always respond.

 ### Reply to Tag:

 If you reply to a person's message and tag the bot, it will reply to that person.

 ### Mentioning the Bot:

 Mentioning the bot will trigger a reply.

 ### Commands

 - `/recap` - Generates a summary of the recent conversation based on the provided message limit value.
 Example: `/recap 200`
 - `/clear` - Clears the chat bot's history file.
 This command is useful for debugging purposes or when bot acts silly.
+- `/scan` - Requires channel admin rights.
+Scans for inactive chat participants and removes them.
+- `/votekick` - Requires channel admin rights.
+Proposes a vote to kick chat participant.
+Kicks a user if vote passes.
+Example: `/votekick @user`
+- `/users` - Prints csv ready info about chat participants.
+KGB uses same functionality to track you in public chats so be aware.

 ## Hosting

 [fly.io](https://fly.io/) does everything out of the box and supports Bun.